juju-solutions/bigdata-community/README.md

 TODO:
-- Development workflows
-- beef up code:
+- add charm/bundle oneliner descriptions
-  - Links to current development
+- link to design docs
 - Roadmap (project plans, blueprints, etc.)
 - How to get involved (features, paper cuts, etc.)

 # Juju Big Data community

-## Intro

 When exploring big data solutions, one of the most daunting tasks users face is the setup and configuration of these usually complex environments.
 This can take